wdawson/okta.github.io/_source/quickstart-fragments/nodejs/express-implicit.md

 ## Okta Node.js/Express.js Quickstart

-In the Generic Node example (see other tab) we show you how to use the simplified [Okta JWT Verifier](https://www.npmjs.com/package/@okta/jwt-verifier) to verify Okta's JWTs.
-In the example below we use the same verifier to create a simple Express middleware function that can prevent a request from completing if the request is not authenticated with a valid access token.
+Now that your users can sign in with the Implicit flow, let's check for authentication on your server.
+We'll show you how to use the [Okta JWT Verifier](https://www.npmjs.com/package/@okta/jwt-verifier) to create a simple Express middleware function that can prevent a request from completing if the request is not authenticated with a valid access token.

 To learn more about validating Okta access tokens, please see [Validating Access Tokens](/standards/OAuth/#validating-access-tokens).

 > If you would prefer to download a complete sample application instead, please visit [Express Sample Applications for Okta][] and follow those instructions.